jotavejv/stylish-log/README.md

 ### How to change the default style

-You have total independence to override the default styles for each method
+You have total freedom to override the default styles for each method

 ```js
 debug.styles.default = 'font-size: 14px; color: #795548; text-transform: uppercase;';